M-Ahsan-tariq/my-flask-repo/README.md

 pages that are linked with each other
 <h3>Backend:</h3>
 Backend contain a home page created by using html and styled with CSS.
-In html there are text and images and different pages that are linked each other using a function &lt;"<a href=""</a>&gt;and images were set by using &lt;"<img = scr"">&gt;
+In html there are text and images and different pages that are linked each other using a function &lt;a href=""&lt;/a&gt;and images were set by using &lt;"<img = scr"">&gt;
 <h3>Important functions:</h3>
 1) <a href=" "</a> --> to link different pages.